andrewnguonly/Lumos/README.md

 # Lumos

-A web-based LLM co-pilot for browsing the web.
-Your prompts never leave the browser.
+A RAG LLM co-pilot for browsing the web, powered by local LLMs.

-This Chrome extension is powered by [Web LLM](https://webllm.mlc.ai/).
-Inference is done on the local machine without any _external_ server support.
+This Chrome extension is powered by [Web LLM](https://webllm.mlc.ai/) and [Ollama](https://ollama.ai/).
+Inference is done on your local machine without any _external_ server support.
 However, due to security constraints in the Chrome extension platform, the app does rely on _local_ server support to run the LLM.
-This app is inspired by the [Chrome extension example](https://github.com/mlc-ai/web-llm/tree/main/examples/chrome-extension) provided by the Web LLM project.
+This app is inspired by the [Chrome extension example](https://github.com/mlc-ai/web-llm/tree/main/examples/chrome-extension) provided by the Web LLM project and the [local LLMs (Ollama) examples](https://js.langchain.com/docs/use_cases/question_answering/local_retrieval_qa) provided by LangChain.

 - [Web LLM (Home)](https://webllm.mlc.ai/)
 - [Web LLM (GitHub)](https://github.com/mlc-ai/web-llm/tree/main)

 _Lumos.
 Nox.
 Lumos.
 Nox._

-## Local Server
+## Web LLM Server

-A local server is needed to run the LLM.
+A local Web LLM server is needed to run the LLM.
 Follow the [Web LLM REST API documentation](https://llm.mlc.ai/docs/deploy/rest.html) to set up the server.

 ### Download Prebuilt Models and Weights